 include a Tomcat version which TeamCity is tested with, so it is known to be a working combination.
 This might not be the case with an external Tomcat.

 define additional JRE options which are usually recommended for running the server

-have the teamcity-server startup script which provides several convenience options (e.g. separate environment variable for memory settings) and configures TeamCity correctly (e.g. log4j configuration)
+have the teamcity-server startup script which provides several convenience options (for example, separate environment variable for memory settings) and configures TeamCity correctly (for example,. log4j configuration)